minio/docs/source/reference/minio-cli/minio-mc/mc-replicate.rst

       *Optional*

-      Disables verification of the destination cluster's TLS certificate.
+      Disables verification of the destination deployment's TLS certificate.
-      This option may be required if the destination cluster uses a self-signed certificate *or* a certificate signed by an unknown Certificate Authority.
+      This option may be required if the destination deployment uses a self-signed certificate *or* a certificate signed by an unknown Certificate Authority.